 WHOLE WHEAT BLUEBERRY SCONE

-This Whole Wheat Blueberry Scone is a delightful, lightly sweetened baked dish that is perfect for breakfast, brunch or an afternoon snack.
+This Whole Wheat Blueberry Scone is a delightful and lightly sweetened baked dish that is perfect for breakfast, brunch or an afternoon snack.
 Made with whole wheat flour, a pinch of salt, creamy yoghurt and a touch of honey, it offers a healthier twist on traditional scones without compromising on flavour or texture.
 The juicy blueberries add a natural burst of sweetness, while the hint of lemon zest enhances the overall taste with a refreshing citrus note.
 With a tender crumb and a slightly crisp exterior, this scone is best enjoyed warm with a pat of butter or a drizzle of honey.
 The single-serving portion makes it perfect for those who crave a fresh, homemade treat without making a whole batch.
 It’s quick, easy to prepare, and customisable to suit different dietary needs, making it a fantastic addition to your baking repertoire.

 RECIPE CATEGORY